KevinJump/uSync-Legacy/docs/index.md

 # uSync

 uSync is a database / file syncing tool for Umbraco.
-It makes source control, and deployment easier, because you only have to worry about changes on the disk - and let uSync do all the database stuff.
+It makes source control and deployment easier, because you only have to worry about changes on the disk - and let uSync do all the database stuff.

 ## Getting uSync

-The best way to get usync is via Nuget
+The best way to get uSync is via Nuget

 ```bash
 PM>Install-Package uSync